What is an e-book?

 Does the Library have e-books I can borrow, and where can I find them?

 Yes, the Library has e-books, e-audiobooks, music and videos that you can borrow and download to an e-reader or other portable device.

-Many of these materials are available through a subscription to Digital Downloads by OverDrive, an eBook distributor.
-We also link to some websites where you can find eBooks that are freely available for download.
+Many of these materials are available through subscriptions to Digital Downloads by OverDrive, hoopla and BiblioBoard.
+We also link to some websites where you can find e-books that are freely available for download.

-We have music and interactive books for children (pre-K and K-12) that you can stream from your computer, too.
+We have music that you can stream from your computer, too.